MorphCast/ai-sdk-js/README.md

 It works directly in the web-browser of mobile and desktop platforms.

-User face is analyzed though the input camera device, at an average rate of 10 times per second on mobile, and even up to 30 per second on desktop.
+User's face is analyzed through the input camera device, at an average speed rate of 10 times per second on a mobile device, and even up to 30 per second on desktop.
 Output results are returned as ready-to-use events, with data already filtered for your convenience.

 ## Use cases